Managing linear projects at scale with Alignments

 What are alignments?

-To build a road or any other linear project, we need to accurately locate the points of the center line, both in design files and on the ground.
-That’s where alignments come in.
+To build a road or any other linear project, we need to accurately locate the points of the centerline, both in design files and on the ground.
+Now, that’s where alignments come in.

 • Planning and design: Alignments visually represent the project’s layout, enabling engineers to plan drainage, grading, intersections, and other project elements.